MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

 - To report content validation

-- To report the status of package downloads (pull-distribution point)
+- To report the status of package downloads (pull-distribution point only)

 |Description|UDP|TCP|
 |-----------------|---------|---------|